omt66/omttemprepo/README.md

 # omttemprepo

-This is my simple Java repo (just for testing)
+This is my simple JavaScript repo (just for testing)